rtgodwin/rtgodwin.github.io/dnd/session4.md

 > "There is of course the matter of the finders fee.
 Baziff, how much are you owed?"
 She tosses Baziff 10%.

+> Who is carrying the gold?

 ### Contraband
 - 15 - 10lb. silver bars (50 gp ea., 750 gp total)
 - 4 paintings (300 gp ea.).
 The paintings were created by the renowned Elven artist, Elandrial Silverbrush.
 - 1950 gp total.

+## Exit

+Ambushed by Shadowspine Thugs.
+Same figure that was tailing you (Jareth).
+Follow printout.

 # Day 2